-The best way to charge a car battery is by slow-charging it for your battery’s health.
+The best way to charge a car battery is by slow-charging it, as this protects your battery’s health.
 Charging a car battery too fast can actually damage it.
-Therefore it is better to always charge with lower amps during a longer period instead if you are not in hurry.
+Therefore, it is better to always charge with lower amps during a longer period instead if you are not in hurry.

 What Does a Car Battery Do?

 Why is the car battery important and why should you ensure it is always charged?
 First, the car battery ensures the motor can turn over and start.
 When you put your key in the ignition, the battery is responsible for delivering the voltage needed to activate the starter.